atcosner/eagle-eye/notes.md

   * Each result may want to export itself as N columns
   * Building up DF should ensure column uniqueness
 * Remove the 'From Above' button from the tab order
+* How should data get exported if it would fail validation?

 ## Things To Do
 - [X] Handle 'Copy from previous' on certain fields (Only bottom of sheet)